aulong-msft/secure-score-test/README.md

 **Mitigation:**

-All secrets, key materials, and credentials stored in CI/CD Pipelines should always be cleansed of sensitive information that can be witnessed in plaintext.
+1. All secrets, key materials, and credentials stored in CI/CD Pipelines should always be cleansed of sensitive information that can be witnessed in plaintext.

-**Project Specific Guidance:**

 1. Add static code analysis tools in CI/CD pipelines to gain security insights about the code being developed, gate insecure code from entering production, and generate an overall more secure and complete solution.
 1. Add dependency scanning to CI/CD pipelines to ensure you are using the most current and secure libraries.
 1. Add credential scanning to CI/CD pipelines to ensure secrets, key information, and passwords are not leaked into the open.